techidaily/site-win11-tips/source/_posts/reconnecting-to-spotify-fixing-windows-11-errors.md

 3. Right-click Spotify and select**Uninstall** .
 ![Spotify's Uninstall option on the Start menu](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/the-start-menu-s-uninstall-option.jpg)
 4. If you’ve installed the desktop Spotify app, Programs and Features will open from which you can select the software and click**Uninstall** .
 Users who’ve installed the UWP Spotify app can select**Uninstall** on a confirmation prompt.
-5. Then open the[Spotify Windows](https://www.spotify.com/us/download/windows/) download page.
+5. Then open the [Spotify Windows](https://www.spotify.com/us/download/windows/) download page.
 6. Click**Download** to get the installer for the desktop Spotify app.
 ![The Download Spotify option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/download-option.jpg)
 7. Open the Explorer file manager along with the folder in which Spotify downloaded.